ElectronicsArchiver/OpenGMK/README.md

 It's being worked on almost every day!
 We’re constantly adding new features and updating the code.

-Please remember that /this project is a work in progress/ and is unreleased.
  Until there's an official stable release, please note that your savestates may break in future releases.

 ## Contributing
 This project has only been worked on by a few people so far in their little free time.
 Contributions are always welcome, although we'd prefer if you got in contact beforehand to discuss details (opening an issue, for example).
 All contributions are licensed under the same licence as the project.